What’s the difference between a PO box and a virtual mailbox?

-A virtual mailbox takes all your incoming mail and digitizes it, giving users the ability to access PDF images from any device, 24/7.
+A virtual mailbox takes all your incoming mail and digitizes it, allowing users to access PDF images from any device, 24/7.

-Users that sign up for a virtual mailbox select a virtual mailing address to use, whether it's for their small business or for personal use.
+Users who sign up for a virtual mailbox select a virtual mailing address to use, whether for their small business or personal use.
 All mail sent to them gets processed, sorted, and scanned.
 Users can preview their mail on any device, see the contents inside, and decide what to do with it, such as shredding it or sending the original copy to another address.

 We all want convenience.
 Nearly anything you want to do - from managing your bank account to your daily schedule - you can do with an app on your phone.
 Virtual mailboxes give you the ability to control your mail anywhere you have an internet connection.

-In comparison, PO boxes don’t have remote access for its users.
+In comparison, PO boxes don’t have remote access for their users.
 It requires a trip to the post office each time you want to check your mail.

 This could pose a problem if you’re traveling or you don’t live near the post office.